2,515: Guidelines for Faculty, Postdoctoral Fellow, and Medical Resident Promotion

 A request to promote a person within a Line of Progression is submitted directly to Human Resources, through the appropriate administrative channels to include justification for the selection, where other similarly situated individuals exist.

-In order to be considered for promotion, the following guidelines must be met:
+In order to be considered for promotion, as described in A through C above the following guidelines must be met:

 - The faculty member must hold the appointment for a minimum of one year.